How does this medication work? What will it do for me?

-Reduced response: Over a period of time, you may become progressively less responsive to a particular treatment for diabetes because your diabetes worsens.
+Reduced response: Over a period of time, you may become progressively less responsive to a particular treatment for diabetes because your diabetes has worsened.
 If canagliflozin - metformin fails to lower blood sugar to target levels, talk to your doctor.
 Your doctor may want to stop metformin or recommend another medication.

 Surgery: This medication should be stopped temporarily for surgery (except for minor surgery where food and fluid intake is not restricted).
 You will be restarted on this medication once you are eating and drinking, and your kidney function has been tested and is normal.
 Talk to your doctor for specific instructions.

 Vitamin B12 levels: Metformin may decrease vitamin B12 levels.
 Your doctor will monitor your B12 levels with blood tests while you are taking this medication.

-Yeast infections: There is an increased risk of developing genital or vaginal yeast infections when taking canagliflozin as a result of increased glucose in the urine.
+Yeast infections: There is an increased risk of developing genital yeast infections when taking canagliflozin as a result of increased glucose in the urine.
 This is more likely to occur for uncircumcised men and for people who have a history of yeast infections.

 Pregnancy: This medication should not be used during pregnancy.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if canagliflozin passes into breast milk.
 Metformin passes into breast milk.
 If you are a breast-feeding mother and are taking this medication, it may affect your baby.
 Breast-feeding is not recommended when you are taking this medication.